NFL stats history

 For teams with prolific passers under center like the Chiefs (Patrick Mahomes), Green Bay Packers (Aaron Rodgers), and the Tampa Bay Buccaneers (Tom Brady), effectiveness usually looks like finishing a game with around 300 yards and three touchdowns (or more).
 However, run-first teams like the Cleveland Browns and Tennessee Titans only need their quarterbacks (Baker Mayfield and Ryan Tannehill, respectively) to keep their completion percentage high.
 They stretch the field a few times each game to open up the run game and avoid turnovers.

-Metrics like passer rating and total QBR try to incorporate all aspects of a quarterback’s game into a single statistic.
-Again, they should be used in conjunction with other statistics, but there is usefulness as a sole figure because they combine multiple stats in their calculation.
+Metrics like passer rating and total QBR try to incorporate all aspects of a quarterback’s game into a single stat.
+Again, they should be used in conjunction with other stats, but there is usefulness as a merged figure because they combine multiple stats in their calculation.

 Passer rating is calculated using a player’s passing attempts, completions, yards, touchdowns, and interceptions and runs on a scale from 0 to 158.3.